jvdi/xray-ui/README.md

 xray-ui supports daily traffic notifications and panel login reminders via Tg bot.
 To use Tg bot，you need to apply for it yourself.
 You can refer to the [blog link](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) for the specific application tutorial.
 Instructions:Set the bot-related parameters in the panel background，including

-- Tlg Robot Token
+- Telegram Robot Token
-- Tlg Bot ChatId
+- Telegram Bot ChatId
-- Tlg robot cycle running time，using crontab syntax
+- Telegram robot cycle running time，using crontab syntax

 Reference syntax.
 - 30 * * * * * * // Notify on the 30ths of every minute